Quantitative phase imaging of opaque specimens with flexible endoscopic microscopy: Introduction

-Efforts have been devoted to endoscopic QPI systems, such as rigid endoscopic diffraction phase microscopy and flexible holographic endoscopes, which have their own advantages and limitations.
-Rigid endoscopic diffraction phase microscopy \cite{hu2018endoscopic} enables real time single shot imaging, but it is slow in operation and lacks accessibility to certain tissue types, such as sinuous areas.
-In contrast, flexible holographic endoscopes \cite{sun2022quantitative,Badt:21,choi2020fourier} achieves high resolution images with ultra thin lensless fiber tip.
-Specifically, the holographic endoscope \cite{choi2020fourier} is based on Mach-Zehnder interferometry and needs scanning mechanism for illumination and calibrating the reflection matrix iteratively for fiber phase retardation compensation, which compromises temporal stability and throughput.
-These holographic endoscopes have been validated on thin slices and cells at present.
-Due to the interference scheme, holographic endoscopes require a coherent light source, such as lasers, which suffer from the speckle effect.
-The quantitative oblique back illumination fiber endoscope \cite{ford2012phasegradient,doi:10.1063/1.4941208,costa2021invivo}, a speckle-free system using LED illumination, shows morphological differences between normal and tumor regions of thick brain tissue but lacks parameters of penetration depth and axial resolution.
-The fiber tip is 4mm thick and would be limited in narrow spaces, such as the nasal sinus.
-The phase reconstruction process is based on numerical modeling and thus becomes computationally expensive.
+Efforts have been devoted to endoscopic QPI systems, such as rigid endoscopic diffraction phase microscopy and flexible holographic endoscopes.
+Rigid endoscopic diffraction phase microscopy \cite{hu2018endoscopic} enables real time single shot imaging, but it is slow in operation and its rigid probe constraints its accessibility to certain tissue types, such as sinuous areas.
+Flexible holographic endoscopes \cite{sun2022quantitative,badt2022realtime,choi2020fourier}achieve high resolution images with an ultra-thin lensless fiber tip.
+However, these techniques require computationally expensive system calibration or phase reconstruction, which compromises temporal stability and throughput.
+The quantitative oblique back illumination fiber endoscope \cite{ford2012phasegradient,doi:10.1063/1.4941208,costa2021invivo}, a speckle-free system using LED illumination, shows morphological differences between normal and tumor regions of thick brain tissue.
+The phase reconstruction process relies on numerical modeling of an ideal optical system and thus becomes computationally expensive.